rubygarage/circledge/intro_to_circleci.md

 Different plan`s price you can see [here](https://circleci.com/pricing/usage/)

 If you have many projects, as well as many developers who push their code into different branches.
 Increase productivity with optional containers.
-Price for The price for additional containers can be viewed [here](https://circleci.com/pricing/).
+The price for additional containers can be viewed [here](https://circleci.com/pricing/).